javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/09-class/article.md

 alert( new User().test ); // 5
 ```

 From the external code, the usage is the same.
-But the getter variant is probably a bit slower.
+But the getter variant is a bit slower.

 ## Class Expression